Equim-chan/equim-chan.github.io/README.md

 ## TODO

 * Wrap and migrate [DateCalc](https://github.com/Equim-chan/DateCalc) to DateCalc branch.
-* Isolate the CSS/JS part and put them in src/.
 * Apply a domin for it.
 * Check the rest TODOs in [master/index.html](https://github.com/Equim-chan/equim-chan.github.io/blob/master/index.html).